ypid/seafile-wiki/Configure-Seafile-to-use-LDAP.md

     PASSWORD = secret
     LOGIN_ATTR = mail

-## New in 1.8

-Starting from version 1.8, seafile adds some new LDAP features

-* Multiple base DN
-* Additional search filter
+## Multiple base DN/Additional search filter

 Multiple base DN is useful when your company has more than one OUs to use Seafile.
 You can specify a list of base DN in the "BASE" config.
 The DNs are separated by ";", e.g. `cn=developers,dc=example,dc=com;cn=marketing,dc=example,dc=com`